 Turihaua Point, Pouawa Beach, Waihau Beach, Tolaga Bay, Kaiaua Beach, Tokomaru Bay, Waipiro Bay - collected Mondays and Fridays.
 Also Wednesdays during the peak Christmas/New Year period.

-- keep a distance of 2.5 metres between each campsite for fire safety
+Keep a distance of 2.5m between each campsite for fire safety.

 You're allowed your dog at your camp site, note the following: